hannorein/rebound/README.rst

   In this collision resolve method, particles are displaced if theyoverlap.
 This example also shows how to implement your own collisionroutine.
 This is where one could add fragmentation, or merging ofparticles.

   Directory: examples/shearing_sheet_2

+* **A very simple test problem**

+  We first create a REBOUND simulation, then we addtwo particles and integrate the system for 100 timeunits.

+  Directory: examples/simplest

 * **Solar System**